simon-donike/SISR-RS-SRGAN/README.md

 ### 0) Data

 Make sure the datafolders exist and are correctly associated with the dataset classes in the dataset folder.
-Use either your own data or any of the provided dataset.
+Use either your own data or any of the provided datasets in the `data/` folder.

 ### 1) SRGAN Training